Many Forks Farm

 Minimum Length of Stay: 6 months

-Skills Desired: *Have worked on a farm in vegetable production for a season. *Comfortable with semi-rural living, a quiet setting, small staff/crew. *Proof of full COVID-19 vaccination required and willingness to comply with any guidelines for COVID-19 that may be in place at the farm and/or evolve during the course of the season. *Loves vegetables – growing, and hopefully, eating them too. *Have the physical stamina needed and love to working outdoors all day, can lift 50 lbs., and work in all kinds of weather conditions with good humor. *Live on the farm in a lovely, furnished farmhouse. *Able to find joy in both repetitive tasks as well as more creative tasks. *Accept that pressure, urgency, and continuous feedback and improvement are a part of working on a production farm as well as plenty of wonder, awe, and curiosity. *Appreciate beauty and aesthetics as a part of the experience and responsibility of growing food, as well in preparing it for others’ uses. *Have your own car for transportation, a valid driver’s license, and current health insurance or will obtain Massachusetts health insurance. *No smoking of any kind on farm premises. *No pets.
+Skills Desired: *Have worked on a farm in vegetable production for at least a season preferred.
+Other or additional demonstrated interest in food and agriculture may support your application. *Comfortable with semi-rural living, a quiet setting, small staff/crew. *Willingness to comply with any guidelines for COVID-19 that may be in place at the farm and/or evolve during the course of the season. *Have the physical stamina needed and love to work outdoors all day, can lift 50 lbs., and work in all kinds of weather conditions with good humor. *Live on the farm in a lovely, furnished farmhouse. *Able to find joy in both repetitive tasks as well as more creative tasks. *Accept that pressure, urgency, and continuous feedback and improvement are a part of working on a production farm as well as plenty of wonder, awe, and curiosity. *Have your own car for transportation, a valid driver’s license, and current health insurance or will obtain Massachusetts health insurance. *No smoking of any kind on farm premises. *No pets.

-Meals: Farm vegetables are available to the apprentice.
+Meals: Farm vegetables are available for personal use.

-Stipend: The compensation is $1200 per month, plus on-farm housing, with all utilities, wireless internet, laundry facilities, farm vegetables, and workers compensation insurance.
+Stipend: The compensation is $1500 per month, plus on-farm housing, with all utilities, wireless internet, laundry facilities, farm vegetables, and workers compensation insurance, paid sick days, every third weekend off, five paid days off for personal needs or vacation.

 Preferred method of Contact: email